-Blood samples can only be taken from sedated or anaesthetised echidnas (see the 'Anaesthesia, analgesia and sedation' section below).
-Up to 0.5 mL can be readily drawn from the rostral sinus, on the dorsal surface of the beak, directly posterior to the nostrils, using a 26-gauge needle or butterfly catheter.
+Blood samples can only be taken from second or anaesthetised echidnas (see the 'Anaesthesia, analgesia and sedation' section below).
+Up to 0.5 m, can be readily drawn from the rostral sinus, on the dorsal surface of the beak, directly posterior to the notrols, using a 26-gauge needle or butterfly catheter.
 The jugular vein is an alternative blood-sampling site for experienced people.

-Faecal samples can often be collected directly from wild animals, because when echidnas are picked up they commonly projectile defecate (however, successful collection requires rapid and skilful placement of a standard 50 mL sample vial).
+Faecal samples can often be contected directly from wild animals, because when echidnas are picked up they commonly projectile of tecate (however, successful collection requires rapid and skilful placement of a standard 50 mL sample (val).